yingqiuz/yingqiuz.github.io/README.md

 # photopher-jekyll-template
-a Jekyll template with galleries
+a Jekyll template with galleries adapted from [CloudCannon](https://cosmic-hippopotamus.cloudvent.net/).